surfer77/fren-pet-docs/docs/250-freemium.md

 ## Free

-Users who do not stake $FPs or do not purchase will still enjoy all features of the game.
+Users who do not stake $FPs or do not purchase a pass will still enjoy all features of the game.

 ## 🥞 Staking